keenan-cooper/WeRateDogs-Twitter-Data-from-2015-to-2017/README.md

 ## 3. Requirements<a id="requirements"></a>

-This project was created in a Jupyter Notebook made available via Anaconda and written.
-The following versions of languages and libaries were used in making this project:
+This project was created in a Jupyter Notebook made available via Anaconda and written in python.\ The following versions of languages and libraries were used in creating this project:
 - python==2.7.18
 - ipython==7.31.0
 - matplotlib==3.5.1